Signature 0 toric varieties, wall crossings, and cross polytope-like structures: Exponents, (non)zero mixed volumes, and intersection patterns of maximal linear subspaces

 \end{proof}

 We will now keep track of the ``running totals'' mentioned in Remark \ref{runtot}.
-This will yield conditions describing when the output of Proposition \ref{oddalgoutput} is (in)compatible with the nonzero mixed volume inequality for a particular subset $S \subset [N]$. \\
+This will yield conditions describing when the outputs of Proposition \ref{oddalgoutput} are (in)compatible with the nonzero mixed volume inequality for a particular subset $S \subset [N]$. \\

 \begin{cor} \textbf{(Running total classification and submodularity inequality equality cases) \\} \begin{enumerate} \item \textbf{(Comparing desired upper bounds with actual sums) \\} Consider a subset $S \subset [N]$.
 We will run through the elements of $S$ in increasing order of inputs into the given permutation $\pi \in S_N$.
 We can write $S = \{ \pi(q_1), \ldots, \pi(q_{|S|}) \}$ for some $q_1 > \cdots > q_{|S|}$.
-The point is to check if $\sum_{j \in S} a_j \le b_S$ for the output of Proposition \ref{oddalgoutput} and determine when the inequality fails while we run through the variables in this order if it does not. \\ \begin{itemize} \item The \textbf{initial difference} between the upper bound and the sum (which is a single term) is either of the form $b_{\pi(j)} - 1$ or
+The point is to check if $\sum_{j \in S} a_j \le b_S$ for the output of Proposition \ref{oddalgoutput} and determine when the inequality fails while we run through the variables in this order if it does not. \\ \begin{itemize} \item The \textbf{initial difference} between the upper bound and the sum (which is a single term) is either of the form $b_{\pi(j)} - 1$ or where $\mu_i \in \{ 0, -1, 1 \}$ is the constant from Proposition \ref{oddalgoutput}. \\